 Master's degree students who have met all other university requirements, including the thesis (if required) for their degree, but lack one course (3 credit hours maximum) may participate in commencement activities if they have a current GPA of 3.0 or above, and have enrolled in the summer or fall following commencement for the course needed to complete their degree requirements.

 Doctoral students must complete all degree and university requirements and be cleared for graduation in order to participate in commencement.

 Regardless of the number of credit hours needed to finish their program at AU, international students enrolled at AU as part of a dual degree or joint degree program under a Memorandum of Agreement with another institution may participate in the commencement ceremonies prior to returning to their home institution to complete their degree requirement.

-Students who are not completing degree requirements in May, but who wish to participate in commencement, must petition using the Eligibility to Participate in Commencement form.
+Students who are not completing degree requirements, but who wish to participate in a commencement ceremony must petition using the Eligibility to Participate in Commencement form.

 The university strictly enforces this policy for attending commencement.
 Students planning to graduate at a particular time are responsible for maintaining an appropriate course load and completing degree requirements in time to be eligible for their targeted graduation.

 The AU Posthumous Degree Policy governs the criteria for the awarding of posthumous degrees to undergraduate and graduate students, and applies only to students in degree-awarding undergraduate and graduate programs at American University.

 Replacement Diploma Orders

 Please fill out the Request for Replacement Diploma and submit it with the fee to the Office of the University Registrar (cash will not be accepted).
 Replacement diplomas reflect the current diploma format (11x14) and display the signature of the current President and Chairman of the Board.